dhruvdevu/GenreClassificationDL/index.md

 How do we determine which songs are similar and which are not?
 Intuitively, we know that Kanye's music is similar to Eminem's in ways that Ed Sheeran's is not.
 As humans, we use a variety of distinguishing factors such as artist, genre, tone, etc, based on information from lyrics and popularity, as well as musical information like rhythm, scale, timbre, pitch, chord progressions, and more.

 Computer systems that can process and understand music in this manner hold great value to music producers and consumers alike.
 Companies like Google, Apple, Spotify, Pandora, and dozens of others are all interested in retrieving information from music that would allow them to make better recommendations, and understand what types of music and listeners belong together.
-Historically, this information has been obtained from user and usage data-centric approaches such as collaborative filtering [CITE].
+Historically, this information has been obtained from user and usage data-centric approaches such as collaborative filtering [9].
 We aim, however, to extract this information using audio features and lyrics of songs directly using deep learning.
 Specifically, we develop a model to classify songs by genre and to generate a latent embedding representation for each song, which we use to cluster songs and which can be used as a gauge for song similarity.
 We choose genre for learning song embedding, since it is is very often a proxy for features like chord progressions, rhythm, timbre, and other musical features.

 ## Problem statement and Success Metric
 We aim to predict genre labels and create latent embedding representations of songs given audio features and lyrics.
 To do so we develop three different deep learning models: 1) Baseline Dense Network, 2) Convolutional Neural Network 3) LSTM.
 Each network will output an array which contains a logit for each genre and has a layer which contains a 50 dimensional latent embedding representation of the song.